 All other terms and conditions of the Agreement shall remain in full force and effect except as specifically modified herein.
 If any of the provisions of this Fourth Amendment conflict with any terms of the Agreement, the provisions of the Fourth Amendment shall govern and control.

 IN WITNESS HEREUNTO the parties set their hands and seals on the dates set forth below.

-COLLEGE: Board of Trustees of St. Petersburg College
+Board of Trustees of St. Petersburg College

-Witnesses as to the College:

 By:

-By:

-Name:

-Ву:

-Name: Date:
+Date:

-AQUARIUM: Pier Aquarium, Inc.
+Pier Aquarium, Inc.

-Witnesses as to the Aquarium: By:

-By:

-Name: -

-By:
+By: Name:

+Its:

-Name: Date:
+Date: